Danie10/gadgeteerza-homeassistant/README.md

 The following are some notable features that this particular installation uses:
 * Modbus TCP interface to a Victron CCGX with a Multiplus II inverter/charger, and Victron SmartSolar charger
 * Balancell battery stats read - https://balancell.com/products/balancell-p26-solar/ (not all are readable)
 * Time left on battery to Empty (0 Ah) as well as to current Minimum SoC (based on current battery load in Amps).
-For zero current or charging, it now uses the AC Load (Watts) to calculate what the actual DC current load would be if the battery were not charging, and uses that value as a projected current load.
+Chnaged sensors.yaml to just work on AC Load wattage instead of switrching back and forth between charge and discharge.
+It now estimates time to go based on current load, whether charging or discharging, for consistency.
 * Gauges tuned for severity colours
 * Ellies Efergy Engage hub energy monitoring of grid power used at DB - https://engage.efergy.com/
 * Tasmota firmware on Sonoff WiFi switch via MQTT showing power usage stats, and switch control